googollee/yaif/README.markdown

 TODO
 ----

-1. Clear the serialize of model attributes.
-Because heroku can't unserialize data with yaml correctly, I use custom JSON to do it.
-Need change to the way of ActiveRecord.
-2. Maybe need change the Service information from database to ruby code.
+1. Maybe need change the Service information from database to ruby code.
 Seems let user add new service is not a good idea.
 So saving them in database is nothing benefit.
-3. More service………
+2. More service………
-4. Use icon in same size.
+3. Use icon in same size.
-5. Make some css.
+4. Make some css.
 (I'm lazy…)